Interdisciplinary Studies (IDS) and Nondepartmental (NDL)

 Students receive four course credits plus an Interim Experience (IEX) credit.

-220 Sweden Today Seminar: Tradition and Change.
-(1 course) This integrative course in the Semester in Sweden program assists students in shaping connections among and reflecting on the courses and on-site experiences offered in this semester program.
+220 Sweden Today Seminar: Tradition and Change (1 course) This integrative course in the Semester in Sweden program assists students in shaping connections among and reflecting on the courses and on-site experiences offered in this semester program.
 Course content explores significant issues and events in contemporary Sweden through course materials, program activities, and personal encounters.
 A substantial amount of group discussion, writing, and public presentations are required, culminating in a final integrative project designed by the student with approval by the faculty leader.
 This course counts towards the Scandinavian Studies major.
 IEX, January Interim, odd years.

 221 The Sami: The Indigenous People of the North (1 course) This course will enable students to learn about the Sami, the indigenous people living today mainly in the northern parts of Norway, Sweden, Finland, and on the Kola Peninsula In Russia.
-Students will line in Swedish Samiland for a major part of the course and, through texts ad experiential activities, will explore the historical, cultural, economic, political, and religious contexts of Sami life with guidance from on-site instructors.
+Students will live in Swedish Samiland for a major part of the course and, through texts and experiential activities, will explore the historical, cultural, economic, political, and religious contexts of Sami life with guidance from on-site instructors.
 Attendance in early February at the Jokkmokk Winter Conference on climate change, energy, and sustainable development and at the traditional Sami Winter Market (an event that has been held annually since the early 1600s) will be significant experiences of the course.
 This course counts towards the Scandinavian Studies major.
 GLOBL, Spring semester, odd years.

 222 Nordic Politics (1 course) This course for the Semester in Sweden program is an introduction to the history, culture, and politics of Sweden and the Nordic countries.
 Course topics include historical and economic developments, ethnic relations and national unity, the place of religion in the Swedish state, and contemporary political issues in Sweden and the Nordic region.
 Students will be introduced to and utilize ethnography as a social science research methodology to gather data on one aspect of the Semester in Sweden program themes.
 SOSCI may be met through successful completion of this course and IDS 224, Cultural Diversity in Sweden.
 This course counts towards the Scandinavian Studies major.
 Spring semester, odd years.